settinghead/script-writer/TRANSFORM_JSONDOC_FRAMEWORK.md

 **How It Works**:
 - LLM generates JSON Patch operations (RFC 6902 standard)
-- Output jsondoc starts with a copy of the original content
+- Patches are stored as individual `json_patch` jsondocs
-- Patches are applied incrementally during streaming
+- Each patch is identified by `op+path` combination (e.g., `replace:/title`)
-- Only modified fields change, preserving the rest of the content
+- Patches are applied during streaming for real-time updates

 **JSON Patch Operations**:
 ```json